From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Measurements of the heat capacity

-Following the measurement of the total heat capacity of the system, comprising both the crystal and the measurement addenda, a separate measurement of the addenda alone is performed in order to subtract their contribution and isolate the heat capacity of the crystal.
-The addenda include the sapphire sample platform, silver lacquer used for electrical contacts, connecting wires, and a small quantity of grease applied to affix the crystal to the platform.
+After measuring the total heat capacity of the system, the heat capacity of the crystal alone is obtained by subtracting the contributions from the measurement addenda, which include a sapphire platform, a small amount of silver epoxy used for electrical contacts, the connecting wires, and the small amount of grease used to affix the crystal to the platform.
+To enable this subtraction, an independent measurement of the addenda alone is performed separately.
 However, slight variations in the amount of grease between the full-system and addenda-only measurements can lead to a systematic error in the extracted crystal heat capacity.
-To address this potential discrepancy and provide an independent consistency check, we performed specific heat measurements over an extended temperature range (2–250 K) on a significantly larger crystal (31 mg).
+To correct for this potential error and provide an independent consistency check, we perform an independent specific heat measurements over an extended temperature range (2–250 K) on a significantly larger crystal (31 mg), again from the same crystal boule.
 These measurements were carried out using a standard thermal relaxation method with a Physical Property Measurement System (Quantum Design) equipped with the “Heat Capacity” option.
-By overlapping the data-sets in the common temperature interval (2–2.4 K), we quantified the grease contribution omitted in the addenda measurement.
+By overlapping the data-sets in the common temperature interval (2–2.4 K), we are able to quantify the grease contribution omitted in the addenda measurement in the low temperature range.
 This analysis yields an unaccounted grease mass of (21.3 $\pm$ 0.3) $\mu$g.
-Using highly precise measurements of the heat capacity of this type of grease in the relevant temperature range from the literature \cite{Schink1981,Schnelle1999}, we can correct our original data set accordingly.

-The results of these calibration measurements are presented in Fig. \ref{SU_and_NEEL}.
+Using highly precise measurements of the heat capacity of this type of grease in the relevant temperature range from the literature \cite{Schink1981,Schnelle1999}, we correct our original data set accordingly.
+The results for the specific heat capacity of the crystal are presented in Fig.~\ref{SU_and_NEEL}.
 The main panel displays both the low- and intermediate-temperature data, obtained using different experimental setups at separate institutions.
-The intermediate-temperature data are accompanied by a model appropriate for this regime, which combines the Debye integral approach with two additional Einstein modes, following the methodology described in Ref. \cite{Gamsjager2018}.
-The inset displays a zoom of the data overlap region, enabling the precise determination and correction of the grease mass.
+The intermediate-temperature data are accompanied by a model appropriate for this regime, which combines the Debye integral approach with two additional Einstein modes, following the methodology described in Ref.~\cite{Gamsjager2018}.
+The inset zooms on the data overlap region, enabling the precise determination and correction of the grease mass.